Beauvais to Charles de Gaulle: Every Way to Make the Transfer (2026 Guide)

 Train + RER Combo

-There's no through train.
-You'd take a regional service from Beauvais station into Paris Nord (Gare du Nord), then pick up the RER B back out to CDG.
-It's a perfectly workable option for a solo traveller with a backpack and a generous connection — honestly, it's not a bad way to see a slice of the city in transit — but with suitcases and two changes, it stops being relaxing fast.
+There is no direct train available, so you'll have to take a regional service from Beauvais station to Paris Nord (Gare du Nord), then catch the RER B back to CDG.
+This is a perfectly viable option for a single traveller who is carrying only a backpack and has a sufficient amount of time between connections—indeed, it isn't a bad way of seeing a bit of the city while travelling—but if you're travelling with suitcases and have to make two changes, it doesn't take long before the journey becomes anything but relaxing.

 - Pros: frequent departures, no need to pre-book far ahead